 Established by the AICPA, voluntary membership in these organizations as well as in the CAQ demonstrates our special commitment to high professional standards.
 PCPS provides a rich array of valuable information and resources to member accounting firms to keep us apprised of technical issues that affect the profession.
 The PCPS also provides members with tools to deal with new standards and acts as the voice of the local and regional firm by representing small firm interests with groups such as Technical Issues Committee, which meets with the FASB and GASB annually.

 LaPorte complies with the AICPA’s quality control requirement for a peer review of our accounting and auditing practice every three years.
 Peer reviews consist of extensive examinations of quality control systems and procedures.
-Our last peer review was completed in 2016, and we received an unqualified opinion on the review.
+Completed in 2022, we received a pass opinion on our peer review.

 Established by the AICPA, this firm-based voluntary membership center exists to promote the quality of employee benefit plan audits through the timely communication of regulatory developments, best practices guidance, and technical updates.
 As a member, LaPorte employee benefit plan managers must complete a minimum of eight hours of employee benefit plan-specific continuing professional education (CPE) within each three-year period.